 Why You’ll Love This Recipe

-- With our keto baked pork chops you won’t be in the kitchen any longer than 30-minutes because these lovelies cook up super quickly!
+- With our baked pork chops low carb recipe you won’t be in the kitchen any longer than 30-minutes because these lovelies cook up super quickly!

 - Seasoned with a blend of parsley, thyme, and dry mustard, these keto oven fried pork chops are bursting with flavor in every bite.

-- The secret to cooking your low-carb baked pork chops in just 30-minutes lies in the fact that we are going to broil them before we bake them!
+- The secret to cooking the low carb baked pork chops in just 30-minutes lies in the fact that we are going to broil them before we bake them!
 Not only does this step making the entire cooking process faster, but it also helps to lock in all of the moisture that bone-in pork chops naturally have.

-- Made with pork rinds, our keto pork chops are perfect for anyone who is following gluten-free, low-carb, keto, or dairy-free lifestyles.
+- Made with pork rinds, our keto pork chops recipe is perfect for anyone who is following gluten-free, low-carb, keto, or dairy-free lifestyles.